 This is a competition of AI quality – all other racing variables, including the drone hardware, are controlled.

-Test 1: The first component of AlphaPilot qualifications will focus on team knowledge, experience, readiness, and cohesion.
-This is your chance to convince AlphaPilot judges that you have what it takes to tackle a difficult, year-long challenge.
-Your goal is to inspire confidence in your team’s ability to develop novel approaches to drone racing, bring the resources needed to compete, and mitigate real-world uncertainty.
-Read the complete details on Test 1 here.
+Test 1: The first component of the AlphaPilot Virtual Qualifier - a series of questions focused around the team’s strategic approach to autonomy programming, tested each team’s knowledge, experience, readiness, and cohesion.
+The goal was to inspire confidence in the team’s ability to develop novel approaches to drone racing, bring the resources needed to compete, and mitigate real-world uncertainty.

-Test 2: The second component of AlphaPilot qualifications will focus on machine vision.
+Test 2: The second component of the AlphaPilot qualification focused on machine vision - challenging teams to develop an image classifier algorithm capable of detecting key racing elements.
 Drone racing requires efficient, low-latency visual processing in order to autonomously navigate through gates at high speeds.
-Therefore, effective machine vision approaches will be critical for teams to be successful at AlphaPilot.
-Read the complete details on Test 2 here.
+Therefore, effective machine vision approaches are critical for teams to be successful at AlphaPilot.

-Test 3: The third component of AlphaPilot qualifications will focus on a team’s ability to design algorithms for the guidance, navigation, and control of an autonomous drone.
-The test will utilize a simulator framework that provides users with the tools needed to test their drone racing algorithms using realistic dynamics and exteroceptive sensors.
-These skills are essential for competition in AlphaPilot and the test is considered a precursor to work conducted by Finalist teams in preparation for each AIRR race event.
-Read the complete details on Test 3 here.
+Test 3: The third component of the AlphaPilot qualification focused on a team’s ability to design algorithms for the guidance, navigation, and control of an autonomous drone.
+This test utilized a simulator framework that provided users with the tools needed to test their drone racing algorithms using realistic dynamics and exteroceptive sensors.
+These skills are essential for competition in AlphaPilot and the test was considered a precursor to work conducted by finalist teams in preparation for each AIRR race event.

-Work with professional mentors and industry-leading technical partners.
-Lockheed Martin engineers and AI specialists will serve as mentors to Challenge teams.
-DRL will supply Challenge teams with standardized drones, and their drone experts will collaborate with teams and Lockheed Martin technical mentors throughout the multi-year partnership.
+AlphaPilot Teams will work with professional mentors and industry-leading technical partners.
+Lockheed Martin engineers and AI specialists will serve as mentors to AlphaPilot Teams.
+DRL will supply AlphaPilot teams with standardized drones, and their drone experts will collaborate with teams and Lockheed Martin technical mentors throughout the multi-year partnership.
 Contestants will also have access to products from NVIDIA, the leader in AI computing.